rails/rails/guides/source/action_cable_overview.md

 ### Channels
 A channel encapsulates a logical unit of work, similar to what a controller does in a regular MVC setup.
-You should first define a parent `ApplicationCable::Channel` class in Ruby, which encapsulates shared logic between your channels.
+By default, Rails creates a parent `ApplicationCable::Channel` class for encapsulating shared logic between your channels.

 #### Parent Channel Setup
 ```ruby